Sam Harris and David Benatar Debate Anti-Natalism: Breaking Through the Philosophical Quibble

 An alternative perspective is offered in the work of Carl Jung.
 This renowned psychologist applied his personal and clinical knowledge of the psyche to moral philosophy, ethics and the largest questions about human existence.
 Jungian works reveal how rationalizations are only a partial view of reality, because the capacities of our conscious mind is limited.
 Spontaneous images of the unconscious psyche, found in dreams and mythology, offer another perspective to these poignant questions.

 Additionally, the conclusions that David Benatar espouses are typical of a certain psychological type described in Jungian psychology.
-This is known as the peur aeternis, or eternal child: A situation in which the dualities and burdens of living seem unbearable and are disregarded, often through intellectualizations.
+This is known as the peur aeternus, or eternal child: A situation in which the dualities and burdens of living seem unbearable and are disregarded, often through intellectualizations.

-Many with peur ateternis tendencies will gravitate towards Benatar’s work, which functions as a cynical nihilism towards the difficulties of life.
+Many with peur aeternus tendencies will gravitate towards Benatar’s work, which functions as a cynical nihilism towards the difficulties of life.
 There is a pivotal distinction between theoretical debates and the implementation of such ideas by individuals, the latter of which is not challenged by Harris.
 Ideas and systems of belief do not just exist in the abstract, but are co-opted by living individuals, influencing their psychological situation and relationship to the world.

 2. Reductionistic Axioms